Netflix/dgs/docs/advanced/virtual-threads.md

 This effectively means that data fetchers do not have any concurrent/parallel behavior, except when explicitly returning `CompletableFuture`.
 The reason for not having concurrent behavior by default is that this would require using a thread per field, which would not scale well.

-You can achieve concurrent data fetchers returning `CompletableFuture` from a data fetcher.
+To achieve concurrency in data fetchers, you can return `CompletableFuture` from a data fetcher.
 A `CompletableFuture` will let you define the `Executor` it will run on, giving you control over managing thread pools.

 ## Virtual Threads (JDK 21+)